-41The classic reference on economies of agglomeration is Krugman (1991).
+42The classic reference on economies of agglomeration is Krugman (1991).
 A detailed survey of the new economic geography literature is conducted by Fujita et al. (1999).
-See also Gallup et al. (1999) for arguments linking physical geography to the spatial concentration of economic activity.

-42Indeed, a significant positive relationship between proximity to waterways and contemporary population density has been demonstrated by Gallup et al. (1999).
+43Indeed, a significant positive relationship between proximity to waterways and contemporary population density has been demonstrated by Gallup et al. (1999).